-Protection guards are fitted around the power transmission.
+Protection guards are fitted around the power transmission and in front of the support wheels.
 Make sure these are correctly and firmly fitted at all time.

-The vapours from the chemical dosage system contain substances that are harmful.
-The vapours from the backwash water may also contain harmful substances.
+The vapours from the backwash water may contain harmful substances.
+If the filter is equipped with a chemical dosage system, the vapours from the chemical dosage system contain substances that are harmful.
 Use suitable personal protection according to local regulations.

-Measured noise level from the filter is less than 74 dB(A).
+Measured noise level from the filter is less than 74 dB (A).
 If necessary, use suitable personal protection according to local regulations.

-2. HYDROTECH DISCFILTER 17/2100-SERIES
+2. HYDROTECH DRUMFILTER 12 & 16 & 20 -SERIES